 How to Be More Productive in 5 Simple Steps

-As if it’s not hard enough to stay focused at work through an ultra-fun but chaotic holiday season, the start of a new year is sure to bring a flurry of goals, projects, and tasks that demand your attention and expertise.
-Ready to stick with your resolutions (or resolution alternatives) and kick butt on your career stuff?
+As if it’s not hard enough to stay focused at work, the end of the year is sure to bring a flurry of goals, projects, and tasks that demand your attention and expertise.
+Ready to refocus on your career or life?
 Try a few of the pro tips we scored from Julie Morgenstern, a productivity expert who has transformed offices for Amazon, The Oprah Winfrey Show, and more.
 “Productivity is the art and skill of spending time on strategic activities that energize and move you toward your goals,” she tells us.
 “It’s important because it’s the driving force behind success.”

 1. Plan ahead and simplify.
 “We’re all hungry for success — but it’s not always easy to know where to start, or what path will make our dreams come true,” Morgenstern says.
 “To be successful at anything (whether it’s health, work, relationships, happiness, or wealth), you have to start by creating a roadmap: Set clear goals, define specific actions to take you there, and plan the time to make it happen.
 This is where productivity comes into play.”